Brandon Stoddard: Career

-Brandon Stoddard started his career in ABC Studios in 1970 as the director of daytime programming, he led the network's motion picture division and president of ABC Entertainment from 1985 to 1989.
+Brandon Stoddard started his career in ABC Studios in 1970 as the director of daytime programming, before moving to vice president of daytime programming in 1972, he led the network's motion picture division and president of ABC Entertainment from 1985 to 1989.
 During his tenure as the head of ABC entertainment shows such as Moonlighting, Roseanne, The Wonder Years, and Thirtysomething were created.
 He was responsible for the creation of TV movies like Friendly Fire and The Day After.
 He worked to develop the miniseries in American television.
 Miniseries included The Thorn Birds (1983), The Winds of War (1983), and Amerika.
 His most successful show was the miniseries Roots based on Alex Haley's novel.
 From 1989 to 1995 he was the president of the first in-house production company in ABC producing shows like My So-Called Life.
 After leaving ABC he worked as an adjunct professor at University of Southern California's School for Cinema and Television, teaching graduate students for ten years.